nio-blocks/simulator/docs/identity_cron_simulator.md

 IdentityCronSimulator
 =====================
 Simulate and emit signals according to a cron-like timetable.
+At the specified time the block will emit the specified number of signals.
+Time may be specified using Year, Month, Day, Hour, and Minute.
+Timezone may be configured to UTC or local machine time.

 Properties
 ----------